-- 53. Furthermore, it is possible for a vehicle without ESC to be optimized to avoid spin-out in the narrowly defined conditions of the ESC oversteer intervention test (especially if the regulation is silent on understeer) but to lack the advantages of ESC under other conditions.
-It has been determined that it is not currently feasible to develop a comprehensive battery of tests that could substitute for the knowledge of what equipment constitutes ESC, and it remains to be seen if such approach would ever be practical to set a purely performance-based standard that would ensure that manufacturers provide at least current ESC systems.
+- 52. In adopting the combination of ESC definitional and performance requirements set forth in this gtr, the Contracting Parties express their intention to spread the proven safety benefits of current ESC systems across the global light vehicle fleet as rapidly as possible.
+Available information shows that current brake-based ESC systems are effective and meet the need for motor vehicle safety.
+There is currently no information to demonstrate the efficacy of the ESC-related technologies which some stakeholders have suggested as alternatives to brake-based ESC systems (e.g., active steering systems (Active Front Steer, Active Rear Steer, Steer by Wire, Electric Power Steering), active drivetrains (Active Differentials, Electronic Limited Slip Differentials, Electric Motor/Generator Devices for Propulsion/Braking), and active suspensions (Active Stabilizer Bars, Active Dampers, Active Springs), automatic braking, traction control, brake assist, roll stability control). - 53.
+Furthermore, it is possible for a vehicle without ESC to be optimized to avoid spin-out in the narrowly defined conditions of the ESC oversteer intervention test (especially if the regulation is silent on understeer) but to lack the advantages of ESC under other conditions.
+It has been determined that it is not currently feasible to develop a comprehensive battery of tests that could substitute for the knowledge of what equipment constitutes ESC, and it remains to be seen if such an approach would ever be practical to set a purely performance-based standard that would ensure that manufacturers provide at least current ESC systems.
 Therefore, the gtr's definition of "ESC System" is necessary in order to ensure that vehicles subject to this regulation have the attributes of ESC systems that produced the large reduction of single-vehicle crashes and rollovers in recent crash data studies.
 The following discussion explains the identified obstacles to a strictly performance-based approach. - 54.
 Among the challenges associated with developing a performance test for ESC, it should be noted that manufacturers develop ESC algorithms using tests whose conditions are generally not repeatable (e.g., icy surfaces which change by the minute, wet/slippery surfaces which are not repeatable day-to-day) and through simulation.
 Manufacturers also use hundreds of conditions requiring weeks of testing for a given vehicle.
 However, it is not practicable to use these approaches as part of a safety regulation.
 In contrast, this gtr is objective and is expected to generate repeatable results. - 55.
 It is possible to overcome these limitations through the gtr's use of a definition of "ESC System," which is based on a Society of Automotive Engineers definition of what ESC is, and which includes those elements that account for the cost of those systems.
 There is no reason to believe that manufacturers will incur all the costs of the ESC equipment and capabilities required by the regulation's definition and then just program the system to achieve limited operation restricted to the test conditions of the gtr.
 The regulation's definitional requirement for "ESC System" requires, at a minimum, the equipment and capabilities of existing ESC system designs.
-This translates into the substantial fatality and injury benefits provided by existing ESC systems. - 56.
-Without the definition of "ESC System," it would not be feasible to comprehensively assess the operating range of resulting devices, particularly for understeer intervention, that might be installed in compliance with the safety standards.
-If manufacturers were to only optimize the vehicle so as to pass only a few highly-defined tests, the public would not receive the full safety benefits provided by current ESC systems.
+This translates into the substantial fatality and injury benefits provided by existing ESC systems.